Sava-thecoolone/CPU/README.md

 ## How do i use the assembler?
 Read the **instructions** in the **assembler** folder

-Right now i don't have a linux exe, but if you're desparate, you can compile main.cpp and figure everything out from there
+Right now i don't have a linux binary, but if you're desparate, you can compile main.cpp and figure everything out from there